-Dog meat farms are scattered throughout the countryside, and the industry has been estimated to be worth over US$200 million.
+Dog meat farms are scattered throughout the countryside, and the industry was estimated several years ago to be worth over US$200 million.
 The farms primarily raise a type of large, yellow, mixed-breed dog common to South Korea.
-These are not the only dogs eaten, however—despite claims by some supporters of the industry.
-Unfortunately, the abandonment of pets is common in South Korea, and small, purebred dogs fall victim to the dog meat trade, as well, after they are unceremoniously dumped into the streets by owners who have grown tired of them.
-Such abandoned dogs are picked up by a collector, stuffed into tiny wire cages filled to capacity with other such dogs, and taken to Moran market (the largest dog meat market in the nation) and other smaller markets around the country to be slaughtered.
+These are not the only dogs eaten, however; unfortunately, the abandonment of pets is common in South Korea, and small, purebred dogs fall victim to the dog meat trade, as well, after they are unceremoniously dumped into the streets by owners who have grown tired of them.
+Such abandoned dogs are picked up by a collector, stuffed into tiny wire cages filled to capacity with other such dogs, and taken to Moran Market (the largest dog meat market in the nation) and other smaller markets around the country to be slaughtered.

 South Korea’s Animal Protection Amendment Act of 2007 expressly prohibits some of the cruel methods used by people in the dog meat trade to handle and slaughter dogs.
 The law, however, is widely ignored, despite being revised with stronger penalties.
-With no substantive enforcement action to curb the sale of dog meat, it is available in restaurants throughout the country.
+With no substantive enforcement action to curb the sale of dog meat, it remains available in restaurants throughout the country.
 The number of registered restaurants featuring bosintang (a traditional dog meat stew) numbered 6,484 in 1998; however, the government has estimated that there are actually well over 20,000 such restaurants, counting those that are unregistered.

 Akin to the abysmal manner in which pigs and chickens are raised for meat in factory farms, dogs raised for meat in South Korea endure miserable living conditions.
 From birth to slaughter, these dogs are kept in cramped rusty, cages stacked on top of each other.
 The method of slaughter is usually extremely (and even intentionally) brutal, and the dogs are often butchered in full view of the others.